shubhti2311-cell/shubh_1_demo/README.md

 # shubh_1_demo
-This is my first github repository
+This is my first git repository author-shubh tiwari